-A: We expect that our board will continue to declare and pay distributions annually in arrears however, our board may declare other periodic distributions as circumstances dictate.
+A: We expect that our board will continue to declare and pay distributions annually in arrears; however, our board may declare other periodic distributions as circumstances dictate.
 Any distributions we make will be at the discretion of our board and will be based on, among other factors, our present and reasonably projected future cash flow.
-We expect that our board will set the rate of distributions at a level that will be reasonably consistent and sustainable over time, which will be fully dependent on the yields generated by our assets and may be substantially less than the distribution rate that was payable while the distribution support commitment was in effect.
-In addition, our board of directors discretion as to the payment of distributions is limited by the REIT distribution requirements, which generally require that we make aggregate annual distributions to our shareholders of at least 90% of our REIT taxable income, computed without regard to the dividends paid deduction and excluding net capital gain.
+We expect that our board will set the rate of distributions at a level that will be reasonably consistent and sustainable over time, which will be fully dependent on the yields generated by our assets.

+In addition, our board of directors' discretion as to the payment of distributions is impacted by the REIT distribution requirements, which generally require that we make aggregate annual distributions to our shareholders of at least 90% of our REIT taxable income, computed without regard to the dividends paid deduction and excluding net capital gain.
 Moreover, even if we make the required minimum distributions under the REIT rules, we are subject to U.S. federal income and excise taxes on our undistributed taxable income and gains.
 As a result, our board will make such additional distributions, beyond the minimum REIT distribution, to avoid such taxes.
+Any distributions that we make will directly impact our net asset value by reducing the amount of our assets.